heidi37/fetd-project-6/README.md

-Certainly!
-Here's a draft for your repository's README:

----

 # JavaScript Phrase Guessing Game

 A browser-based word guessing game developed as part of the Team Treehouse Techdegree program.
 Players attempt to guess a hidden phrase by selecting letters, with a limited number of incorrect guesses allowed.